Hannah-Frost/connect-game-jam/README.md

 ## Set-up Instructions:

 1. Clone this repository.
-2. Create a virtual environment by running `python3 -m venv venv` in your command line.
+2. Install pygame by running `pip3 install pygame` in your command line.
-3. To activate the environment, run `. venv/bin/activate` in your command line.
+3. Run `python3 game.py` in your command line to start the game.
-4. Install flask by running `pip install Flask` inside the environment.
-5. Start server by running `python game.py`.
-6. Visit at `http://127.0.0.1:5000/` to view.

 __Team Collaborators__